shuuu612/monet/README.md

 # monet

-MONET is a design gallery for web creators
+Monet is a design gallery for web creators

 ## Build Setup